The secret to consistent editing

 Export the template with a couple clicks

-Open the color board every time you edit in Lightroom
+Open your ideal photo look every time you edit in Lightroom

-Get the color board templates and compare every photo you edit to your favorite images.
+You can get the ideal photo look templates and compare every photo you edit to your favorite images.
 Hello, consistent editing!

 I hope this simplifies and speeds up your editing workflow!
-I love opening the color board in preview and place it to the right of Lightroom while we're editing.
+I love opening my ideal photo look in preview and place it to the right of Lightroom while we're editing.
 Then I can compare the edits to the look I’m going for.